WordPress Plugin · v3.3.0 · Free + Pro

 Both the plugin root and includes/ directory contain an index.php that returns HTTP 403, preventing directory listing if web server options are misconfigured.

-Three focused admin pages
+Four focused admin pages

 Each page is scoped to one location or purpose, keeping the interface clean and avoiding ambiguity.